heoj10272/heoj10272.github.io/_posts/study/aws/2022-06-11-SAA ExamTopics 41~50.md

 <hr/>
 <br>

-Answer :
+Answer : A

 해설 :

+You can't restore from a DB snapshot to an existing DB instance; a new DB instance is created when you restore.

-1차 시도 :
+1차 시도 : C

 <br>
 <hr/>